doficia/project-cordon-sprites/CONTRIBUTING.md

 ## World Tag

 Objects with the tag World are to be part of the ingame world.
 Shocking, huh?
 We feature an **isometric** (or 3/4) view, so please make sure the sprite is in the correct angle.

+## File Location

+As long as you put your sprite in the sprites/ folder, it is fine.
+Place where it feels logical within, but we will take care of sorting that.

 [Back to README](README.md)